Noobigirl/ropasky_mania/README.md

 - A polished splash screen and menu are included
 - The game is uploaded to GitHub with screenshots and gameplay videos
 - It’s published on Itch.io with a good description and visuals
-- The project includes a solid README and dev documentation

 ---